 Lurking between a clean sky and a cloud-laden evening, I would spend my days volunteering at the ashram and living a secluded life of my own (due to COVID).
 Initially, the volunteering work included painting the walls and cleaning the storeroom.
 Later on, the work turned into something that was clashing with my beliefs.

-The Ashram in Kausani
+The Ashram in Kausani and the volunteers

 To the ashram folks, the pandemic is a hoax.
 It’s an international conspiracy to obliterate the world population.
 They asked me to classify 100+ articles that try to prove the said.
 Not delving into much detail, it’s safe to say that I wasn’t moving swiftly with the ashram ideology, so I left.
 But I had a gala time painting the walls, and taking out the weeds.
 Three satvik meals a day and a room bigger than I have ever lived in – set in a comfortable stay.
 Most importantly, I was surrounded by forest trails and the Himalayan peaks.
 Looking at Trishul peaks from my room was a daily affair.